kintone/cli-kintone/website/docs/community/stability-index.md

 ## Experimental

-This is an index for underdevelopment and unstable features.
+This is an index for unstable features.

 Changes are not subject to the [Versioning Policy](./versioning).
 Breaking changes or removal may occur.
 Production use is not recommended.